UBC-MDS/pytweet/README.md

 ## Features

-- `extract`:
+- `get_tweets`:
-    - This function extracts tweets from a Twitter feed.
+    - This function extracts tweets from a Twitter user given their handle (i.e. @elonmusk).

 - `hashtag_viz`:
     - This function analyzes tweets contained hashtags and visualizes the analysis of words with hashtags.